marcosandremsfilho/Faculdade/Prog_C/Estrutura_de_dados/Código_Lista_Mercado/README.md

 # Código_Lista_Mercado;
 ###### Translating the code name is "Code_List_Market".

-#### > The current code was made for the subject Data Structure, attended in the Federal University of Itajubá - UNIFEI.
+#### > The current code was made for the Data Structure subject, attended in the Federal University of Itajubá - UNIFEI.

 #### > The objective of the code is do a list, with this list need to be possible to add and remove products, we can compare the code with a company that has inventory and aways add and remove products, this code can help that company with organazing the inventory.